The Worst Large Cities in California For Fatal DUIs

 3.40 DUI deaths per 100,000 residents

 The Inland Empire city of Riverside ranked as one of the worst large cities in California for DUI-related fatalities.
-In 2016, 12 deaths resulted from drunken driving crashes in Riverside—the same number of fatalities as there were in Sacramento, a city that has 50% more people.
+In 2016, 12 deaths resulted from drunk driving crashes in Riverside—the same number of fatalities as there were in Sacramento, a city that has 50% more people.

-Breakdown of the Most Dangerous Cities in California for DUIs by City Size
+Breakdown of the most dangerous cities in California for DUIs by city size

 Above, we listed the 10 worst large cities in California for DUI-related fatalities.
 However, our analysis included data from more than 300 municipalities.
-For the sake of making accurate comparisons, we separated cities into three categories: large, midsized and small.
-Below, we include the rankings for each size category using crash data from 2015 to 2017.
+For the sake of making accurate comparisons, we separated cities into three categories: large, mid sized and small.
+Below, we include the rankings for each size category, using crash data from 2015 to 2017.

-Large California Cities With the Biggest Increase in Fatal DUIs
+Large California cities with the biggest increase in fatal DUIs

 2012‒2014 DUI fatality rate